Learning Centers: Spring Into Science

 - Grades: PreK–K, 1–2

-You can extend your project on ants and plants throughout your classroom as well as the science center.
+Extend your project on ants and plants throughout your classroom.

 Art Center: Can you paint with a plant?
 Replace the brushes at the easel with dried and fresh plant parts: stems, flowers, pine boughs, twigs, even roots!